How to find the right size horse for you based on your weight and height

 If you’re still not sure whether a horse is the right size for you can always use the below equation to work out if they’re right.
 It’s important to note though that, because of their bone structure, this will only work for horses and not for ponies.

 Horse weight + Rider weight + tack weight ÷ Cannon bone (The leg bone between the knee and fetlock or ankle) circumference ÷ 2 = suitability

-This will give you a double digit number, if that number’s below 75 then the horse is perfect, if it’s between 75-80 the horse is okay but if the number is higher than 80 then it’s not advisable to ride that particular horse.
+This will give you a double digit number, if that number’s below 75 then the horse is perfect, but if it’s between 75-80 the horse is okay but if the number is higher than 80 then it’s not advisable to ride that particular horse.

 What size horse should I be riding for height?

 The only real way to determine if your height is a good match for a horse is to sit on it.
 I know that may sound like a silly thing to say but while your height is important what’s more important is your proportions.
 You might be very tall but have long legs but a shorter torso and while this might look right, once your feet are in the stirrups properly, it almost certainly won’t feel right and if you’re not sitting properly you’ll unbalance the horse.
 Rather than your full height what’s more important is the measurement of your inseam or inside leg.
 To get this measurement simply use a tape measure to measure from the floor to the inside top of your leg, this will give you your inseam.